rarebreed/protean-service/protean/docs/combat.md

 - realism isn't fun or interesting because it doesn't let you do cool things

-## Design philosophy of combat in retro
+## Design philosophy of combat in protean

 Most combat in RPG's are not realistic or even narratively interesting at all.
 Most games typically allow each participant in the combat an equal number of actions and reactions.
 And even games that let characters have more